 Gulf Coast Exploreum Science Center & IMAX Dome Theater– Geared towards younger visitors, the Exploreum has hands-on experiences to bring science to life.
 Top off your visit with a film at the unique IMAX dome theater.
 65 Government Street

 Mobile Carnival Museum– The only museum in the country devoted to the history of Carnival, this museum has rooms upon rooms of the lavish attire the court of various krewes wear every season.
 You’ll also get to see how the celebration has evolved over the last 100+ years.
+Get your Skip the Line Mobile Carnival Museum ticket before you go.
 355 Government Street

 Mobile Museum of Art– Located further out of town, this more traditional art museum has a permanent collection featuring American, European, African, and Asian art spanning sculpture, paintings, prints, drawings, and decorative art.
 4850 Museum Drive